William Haughey, Baron Haughey: Personal life and awards

-Haughey married Susan in 1978.
+Haughey married Susan in 1978; Lady Haughey was appointed Lord Lieutenant of Lanarkshire in 2017.
 He has one son Kenny.
 In his spare time he enjoys playing golf and tournament poker.
 He once revealed that he winds down every Friday night with a fish supper.

-He is a Celtic F.C. season ticket holder and was formerly a non-executive director of the club.
+Haughey is a Celtic F.C. season ticket holder and was formerly a non-executive director of the club.
 He was close friends with former Celtic player Jimmy Johnstone before his death, and is a collector of club memorabilia, much of which (including the medal collections of Johnstone and Tommy Gemmell) he has loaned back to Celtic for display in their museum.

-He also provided £2 million in funding to the Scottish Cup while the tournament did not have a main sponsor between 2008 and 2010, with the Scottish Government allowed to use the 'branding space' competition to promote their Homecoming Scotland 2009 and Active Nation initiatives.
+Haughey also provided £2 million in funding to the Scottish Cup while the tournament did not have a main sponsor between 2008 and 2010, with the Scottish Government allowed to use the 'branding space' competition to promote their Homecoming Scotland 2009 and Active Nation initiatives.

-He is a huge Oasis fan and has confessed to liking 80s band A-ha after a City employee offered him free tickets to an A-ha concert during the band's 2010 farewell tour.

 Haughey gave over £5 million to charity over a five-year period.
 In January 2011 Haughey presented a cheque for £100,000 to UNICEF ambassador Sir Alex Ferguson to support the charity's work with child flood victims in Pakistan.
 In 2010 alone, he made charitable donations of £1.3 million.

+Haughey donated over £1 million to the Labour Party between 2003 and 2010.
 He was awarded an OBE in 2003 and was knighted in the 2012 Birthday Honours for services to business and philanthropy.
 On 1 August 2013, it was announced he was going to be a Labour peer in the House of Lords.
+On 18 September 2013 he was created a life peer taking the title Baron Haughey, of Hutchesontown in the City of Glasgow.